Hybrid Golf Club Buying Guide – Introducing The Rescue Club

 For example, buying a 2016 Titleist Hybrid is going to be much less expensive than trying to add a new 2020 Titleist Hybrid to your golf bag.

-How Far Should I Hit a 4 Hybrid?
-Average Distance?
+How Far Should I Hit A 4 Hybrid

 For male golfers, the average distance for a 4 hybrid is around 180 to 200 yards which is also the similar distance golfers would hit their 4 iron.